dtaht/blog-cerowrt/content/post/a_look_back_at_cerowrt_wifi.md

 There are also techniques elsewhere in the stack like xmit_more, and we can also peek the queue to see what's there instead of blocking.

+I tend to think that making a decision to schedule a txop for a given station should be pushed to the airtime scheduler on the AP, and that we should stay in there fighting for media access in the driver.

 # Getting more bandwidth for TCP